 Built between 1894 and 1895 by Richard E. Crump, the Evans-Tibbs House was the home of Lillian Evans-Tibbs (1890-1967) from 1904 until her death.
 Evans-Tibbs became the one of the first internationally acclaimed African American opera singers under the stage name Madame Evanti.
 During the 1920s, she became the first African American to perform with an organized European opera company.
 In the 1930s, she performed at the White House for Eleanor Roosevelt and served as a Goodwill Ambassador to South America.
 In 1942, she helped found the Negro National Opera Company.
 This two-story brick rowhouse, designed by architect R.E.
 Crump, was built in 1894; Madame Evanti added decorative iron railings with stylized harps or lyres in a 1932 remodeling.

-DC designation March 20, 1985
+DC Inventory: March 20, 1985

-National Register listing September 8, 1987
+National Register: September 8, 1987

-Contributing property in the Greater U Street Historic District
+Within Greater U Street Historic District